 In 2021 we were able to purchase the wool from 9 Dibé dits’ozí (Navajo-Churro sheep) flocks from across the Navajo Nation.
-In 2022 we are aiming to increase that number to over 20 ancestral flocks.
-Featured below are a few of the shepherds we work with.
+In 2022 we increased that number to 32 ancestral flocks.
+Featured below are just a few of the shepherds we work with.
 These shepherds helped us get the Co-Op off the ground, and have demonstrated lifelong passion and commitment to their breeding programs, fiber quality, and the preservation of Diné sheepherding culture.

 Irene and her son Channing winter in Two Grey Hills, New Mexico with their gorgeous flock of Navajo-Churro sheep.
 In the summer they migrate with the flock on foot up to the family sheep camp in the Chuska Mountains.
 Only a handful of Diné shepherds are still able to do a traditional transhumance, taking their sheep from the desert floor to higher elevations with cooler temperatures and better forage during the dry summer months.

 Irene grew up tending horses, cattle, and sheep.
 She learned everything about traditional plants, medicines, and caring for livestock from her father.
 When Channing moved back home to help with the ranch several years ago, Irene was happy to see that all the teachings from her father had stayed with him.